Azure/Avere/src/terraform/examples/houdinienvironment/README.md

-# A Houdini Render Farm on Azure
+# A Houdini Render Farm on Azure using SMB/CIFS

-This example shows how to configure the end to end infrastructure for a Houdini render farm on azure.
+This example shows how to configure the end to end infrastructure for a Houdini render farm on azure using SMB / CIFS.
 This example provides the azure infrastructure required to implement a [Houdini RenderFarm](https://www.sidefx.com/faq/question/indie-renderfarm-setup/) ([also described here](http://www.sidefx.com/docs/houdini/render/cloudfarm.html#rendering-on-cloud)).
 The architecture includes a license server, an HQueue server, cloud cache and render nodes:

 ![The architecture](../../../../docs/images/terraform/houdini.png)